systemcarl/weblog/outlines/about-me.md

             creative;
         - questions of aesthetics, ethics, and morality;
 - Everything to know about me is available here in [my writing].
-    - I do not enjoy writing about myself.
+    - I find it challenging to write about myself.
     - It may be necessary to provide context for the rest of my articles and [my projects].
     - A short autobiography also serves as a personal introduction to my